fenago/ml-scikit-keras-tensorflow/labs/G.md

 shape, and a name.
 They represent the future tensors that will flow through the graph once an actual value is fed to the placeholder `x` and the graph is executed.
-Symbolic tensors make it possible to specify ahead of time how to [connect]{.keep-together} operations, and they also allow TensorFlow to recursively infer the data types and shapes of all tensors, given the data types and shapes of their inputs.
+Symbolic tensors make it possible to specify ahead of time how to [connect] operations, and they also allow TensorFlow to recursively infer the data types and shapes of all tensors, given the data types and shapes of their inputs.